-In the following, I present a few highlights selected from recent experimental and theoretical studies of the (polarized) nucleon structures using high energy (polarized) hadronic scatterings at BNL, CERN and Fermilab.
+In the following, I present a few highlights selected from recent experimental and theoretical studies of the (polarized) nucleon structure using high energy (polarized) hadronic scattering at BNL, CERN and Fermilab.

 2. The proton spin puzzle and the polarized parton distribution functions

-The nucleon’s quark and gluon helicity distributions, f(x, Q2), are universal property of the nucleon.
+The nucleon’s quark and gluon helicity distributions, f(x, Q2), are a universal property of the nucleon.
 They are derived from high-energy polarized nucleon-nucleon or polarized nucleon-lepton scattering data.
-Before 1987, it was believed through some naïve nucleon quark models that the proton’s spin is mostly coming from the sum of quarks’ spin.
-When EMC collaboration at CERN carried out the first measurement of quark’s spin contribution to the proton spin in the deep-inelastic polarized muon-proton scattering in 1987, the results socked the world – the sum of the quark’s spin can only account for about 30% of the total proton spin, known as the “spin crisis”, see [2] and references therein.
-Several new polarized DIS experiments were conducted following the EMC’s discovery and further confirmed the surprising results.
+Before 1987, it was believed through some naïve nucleon quark models that the proton’s spin mostly comes from the sum of quarks’ spins.
+When the EMC collaboration at CERN carried out the first measurement of quark spin contribution to the proton spin in the deep-inelastic polarized muon-proton scattering in 1987, the results shocked the world – the sum of the quark’s spins can only account for about 30% of the total proton spin, known as the “spin crisis”, see [2] and references therein.
+Several new polarized DIS experiments were conducted following EMC’s discovery and further confirmed the surprising results.
 Where does the rest of the proton spin come from?

 In QCD, the proton helicity sum rule is given by [1],